MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/baseline-migration-guide/index.md

 ---
 title: "CAF: Simple Migration Journey"
-description: Learn how to migrate your services to Azure effectively for your organization with step-by-step guidance.
+description: Learn how to migrate your services to Azure effectively for your organization, with step-by-step guidance.
 author: matticusau
 ms.author: mlavery
 ms.date: 4/14/2019